shan-weiqiang/shan-weiqiang.github.io/_posts/2024-10-20-life-of-an-object.md

 ![alt text](/assets/images/object_memory.png)

 Above example is just an illustration, as we can see: it goes recursively.
 An object can *directly* or *indirectly* manage a huge mount of resources in this way.
 Another important point is that through pointers, a *fixed* sized object can manage *variable* amount of resources at runtime: this is actually the cornerstone of how dynamic languages are implemented using static languages like C/C++.
-It is also the basis for any program writting in static languages that can dynamically manage resources.
+It is also the basis for any program written in static languages that can dynamically manage resources.

 ### Every object is responsible for it's own resoruces